Vanessa Trump Is A Rao's Red Sauce Heiress

 — Page Six (@PageSix) May 3, 2018

-Now there is a lot of curiosity about Vanessa Trump’s net worth, and nobody is more curious than her estranged husband, Donald Trump Jr., says Daily Mail.
-Initially, the Trump divorce was said to be uncontested because there was a prenuptial agreement in place, but now that Vanessa Trump has come into serious money, Donald Trump Jr. is said to want an accounting of her financial situation.
+Now, there is a lot of curiosity about Vanessa Trump’s net worth, and nobody is more curious than her estranged husband, Donald Trump Jr., says Daily Mail.
+Initially, the Trump divorce was said to be uncontested because there was a prenuptial agreement in place, but now that Vanessa Trump has come into serious money, Donald Trump Jr. allegedly wants an accounting of her financial situation.

-Donald Trump Jr. Wants To Know Vanessa Trump’s Net Worth
+Donald Trump Jr. Reportedly Wants To Know Vanessa Trump’s Net Worth

 While there is no dollar amount available, a source close to the Haydon family says that the inheritance was sizeable.